World’s First Global Maritime Competition

 One of the most important equipment carried on the monkey island, which is also mandatory per SOLAS carriage requirements, is the magnetic compass.

-SOLAS states, “All ships irrespective of size shall have a properly adjusted standard magnetic compass or other means, independent of any power supply to determine the ship’s heading and display the reading at the main steering position”.
+SOLAS states, “All ships irrespective of size shall have a properly adjusted standard magnetic compass or other means, independent of any power supply, to determine the ship’s heading and display the reading at the main steering position”.
 A periscope leads from below the compass to the bridge to give the OOW the magnetic heading.

 Maintenance of Monkey Island is important as it houses vital equipment.
-Hence, the Monkey Deck must be de-rusted, painted and cleaned as per the ship’s schedule to prevent the buildup of salt particles, and dust and reduce damage due to exposure to weather.
+Hence, the Monkey Deck must be de-rusted, painted and cleaned as per the ship’s schedule to prevent the buildup of salt particles, dust and reduce damage due to exposure to weather.
 It must also be pressure-washed with fresh water.

 You might also like to read-